nidhaahmed/TIC_TAC_TOE/README.md

 2.Navigate to the project directory:

         cd tic-tac-toe

 3.Run the game:

          python tic_tac_toe.py

-4.Follow the on-screen instructions to play the game.
+4.Follow the on-screen instructions to play the game:

+      Enjoy your game and don't forget to give me a ⭐

-Gameplay
+## Gameplay

     In single-player mode, you play as "X" against the computer AI ("O").
     In multi-player mode, you can play against another human player.

-Contributors
+## Contributors

     Mohammad Nidha Ahmed

-Feel free to contribute or report issues!
+## Feel free to contribute or report issues!